Store architecture

 The main characteristic of a business-to-business (B2B) model is that transactions occur between two or more legal entities.

-The diagram below presents an example of a B2B business model using B2B Suite, represented within the B2B Core Modules.
+The diagram below presents an example of a B2B business model using B2B Suite, represented within the B2B core modules.
 In this architecture, the main account acts as a marketplace for other VTEX sellers.

 B2B Suite is a set of VTEX IO apps tailored to streamline B2B store management.
 This collection of apps enables the store to manage organizations (the companies enabled to make purchases in the store) and other functions and permissions for storefront and checkout.
 For instance, the store can offer specific price tables, collections, and custom payment methods for organizations.
-Besides, clients can have different user roles within organizations, among other features.
+Additionally, clients can have different user roles within organizations, among other features.

-Declaring these modules in the architecture not only makes the process clearer but also makes it easier to understand the responsibilities of each player.
+Declaring these modules in the architecture not only makes the process clearer, but also makes it easier to understand the responsibilities of each player.
 In this case, for example, Master Data remains with the sellers because customer approvals are handled at the seller level.

 In B2B scenarios, real-time communication between the B2B Suite and sellers is common, as the information is always up-to-date.
-This is also crucial for fee and tax calculations at checkout to ensure a smooth purchasing experience for the end customer.
+This is also crucial for surcharge and tax calculations at checkout to ensure a smooth purchasing experience for the end customer.

 In the diagram above, you can see the synchronous communication between the Organizations component in the main account and the sellers.